mouyang2001/mouyang2001/README.md

 ### Hi there 👋

-I'm a Software Engineer 👨‍💻 currently in my penultimate year, studying a Bachelor of Engineering 👷‍♂️ at the University of Auckland 🎓.
+I'm a Software Engineer 👨‍💻 student in my final year studying a Bachelor of Engineering 👷‍♂️ at the University of Auckland 🎓.
+I want to build new an exciting software.

 Please visit my 🔗 [portfolio](https://mouyang2001.github.io/portfolio/) website to learn more about me 🕵️‍♂️.